AnneFein/MIT-Real-Time-Bus-Tracker/README.md

 **Roadmap of Future Improvements**

-In the future, I would like experiment with applying this application to buses local to me, in the Minneapolis area.
+In the future, I would like to experiment with applying this application to buses local to me, in the Minneapolis area.